‘Well, it was intense’: Sounders overtime playoff game showed new format was right call

-The MLS got this one right.
+MLS got this one right.

 They have ditched the home-and-away, cumulative-score playoff format which never resonated with an American audience desirous of each match producing a winner or loser.